 Further drawbacks of this study

 Beyond the citrulline malate confound, remember that Kyowa Hakko funded the study, and one of their employees also designed the experiment, performed the statistical analysis, and assisted in the preparation of the manuscript!
-Flashbacks to the government’s cover-up of DMAA’s basis in nature, anybody?
+Flashbacks to the government’s role in the cover-up of what was really found geranium, anybody?

 Meanwhile, the data doesn’t really back up the conclusions nor the headlines in other trade magazines – the correlations really aren’t that strong between the different groups and its rather sporadic.